Trisslotten/boatgame/README.md

 # Boatgame
-A sailing simulator using fft-water, and voxels for buoyancy.
+A sailing simulator using fft-water and voxels for buoyancy.

 ## Goals
  - [x] Atmospheric Scattering